 AWS Well-Architected Framework was established as a solution to this matter.
 This framework consists of a set of questions and principles across declared five pillars and helps clients clarify the advantages and disadvantages of different decisions made while developing scalable applications on AWS.

 Let's talk a bit more about those core pillars that define the direction of the key design areas of all architectures.
 Each of the five pillars describes a set of main design principles, methodologies, and decision points for developing different solutions on AWS.

 One of the first questions companies ask when considering building their infrastructure on the cloud is - “Is it secure?”
 That's why we put Security as a first “pillar” of AWS Well-Architected Framework.

 Like all other cloud providers, AWS drives on a shared security model.
-That means that AWS is responsible for the security of the cloud, and at the same time users are responsible for the security of their content and applications that utilize AWS services.
+That means that AWS is responsible for the AWS cloud security, and at the same time users are responsible for the security of their content and applications that utilize AWS services.

 In accordance with Amazon’s AWS documentation,

 “The Security pillar encompasses the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.”

 If you have solid authorization and authentication management, automated responses to security events, protected infrastructure at all levels, and if you manage well-classified data with encryption, you will be provided with defense-in-depth of your infrastructure.

 As one of the five pillars of the AWS Well-Architected Framework, Reliability is described as “the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.”

 One of the biggest benefits of AWS is that it has been considered to be more reliable than data centers when it comes to failure and change control.
 The Reliability pillar accents on the three areas of concern: Foundations, Change Management, and Failure Management.